 - Students in the K5 program are eligible to receive STO funds.

-K4 Promotion Policy
+K4 Mid-Year Promotion Policy

-If at some time during the 1st semester a parent wishes to have their K4 child evaluated for the K5 program, a request must be made in writing to the elementary principal.
+If at some time during the 1st or 2nd quarter a parent wishes to have their K4 child evaluated for the K5 program, a request must be made in writing to the elementary principal.
 Requests must be made no later than December 1st.
 This request should list specific reasons that the change should be considered.
 The Kindergarten teacher and principal will evaluate the request in light of the child’s suitability for K5 and will contact the parent in writing with the decision.
 The teacher may also initiate a promotion discussion if the child demonstrates sufficient readiness in the 1st semester.

-Although this is rare, K4 students determined ready for the K5 program midyear must join the K5 class by the beginning of 2nd semester.
+Although this is uncommon, K4 students determined ready for the K5 program midyear must join the K5 class by the beginning of 2nd semester.
 This will assist the teacher in properly preparing the child for 1st grade.
 (Please note: If at the end of the school year the child has not made the necessary progress for promotion to 1st grade, the school may recommend that the child re-enroll in the K5 class for the next school year.)